Teradata/stacki-wiki/Boxes.md

 Pallets can be created by mirroring any publicly available repo (or subscribed repo if using RHEL).
-Adding an _updates_ pallet to any box will make available to yum all updated RPMS.
+Adding an _updates_ pallet to any box will make the updated RPMs to hosts via yum.

 * Maintaining dev/test/production environments: